clementetienam/Ultra-fast-Deep-Mixtures-of-Gaussian-Process-Experts/README.md

 - Running supervised learning models with DNN and MLP alone (Requires the netlab and MATLAB DNN tool box)
 - Running CCR/CCR-MM and MM-MM with DNN/DNN for the experts ad gates respectively and MLP/DNN for the experts and gates respectively (Requires netlab and MATLAB DNN toolbox)

 Author
 Dr Clement Etienam- Postdoctoral Research Associate, Oak Ridge National Laboratory(ORNL)/School of Mathematics, University of Manchester

 In Collaboration with:
 Professor Kody Law- Postdoctoral Supervisor and Chair of Applied Mathematics at the School of Mathematics, University of Manchester

-Professor Sara Wade- University of Edinburgh
+Professor Sara Wade- Senior Lecturer in Applied Mathematics & Statistics University of Edinburgh

 Acknowledgments